danjperron/StairPersonDetector/README.md

   Walking around the stair trigger the mpu6050 so it is hard to find a good threshold to discriminate.

 - Second and final trial<br>
-  This version doesn't use the mpu6050. folder pico_escalier.
+  This version doesn't use the mpu6050.<br>
+  It uses an I.R. distance indicator check https://github.com/danjperron/VL53L0X_pico<br>
+  folder pico_escalier.
 This is the curren version using the VL53L0 sensor to turn Light ON/OFF via MQTT<br>

 - File Description<br>
   mpu6050_udp folder.  code source to transfer FFT result from mpu6050 via udp packet<br>

-  How to compile<br>
+- How to compile<br>
   from the folder mpu6050_udp<br>
   mkdir build<br>
   cd build<br>